PlatformLab/HomaModule/README.md

 - For details on the protocol, see the paper [Homa: A Receiver-Driven Low-Latency Transport Protocol Using Network Priorities](https://dl.acm.org/citation.cfm?id=3230564).

 - The code here is is still a work in progress.
-As of November 2018, Homa has barely enough functionality to transmit RPC requests and responses (see the "invoke" test in tests/homa_test.c for an example), and it can now handle timeouts and retransmissions, but it is not yet complete.
+As of February 2019, Homa has enough functionality to transmit RPC requests and responses (see the "invoke" test in tests/homa_test.c for an example), and it can now handle timeouts and retransmissions; code was recently added to implement sender-side SRPT by throttling the output queue.
   Here is a partial list of functionality that is still missing:
   - Big chunks of Linux plumbing are still missing (e.g., Homa doesn't yet connect with the select or poll mechanisms).